jhburns/ExperienceCapture/Documentation/AboutCapture.md

 This allows multiple scripts to use the same key name, which is recommenced for simplicity.
 - The keys (`positionX`, `isActive`) for each value are determined by the left side of the returned object.
+- All of the timestamps are normal [Unity Time](https://docs.unity3d.com/2018.2/Documentation/ScriptReference/Time.html) variables

 ## Static GameObject Capturing